The AOC CQ27G1 is an affordable 27″ 1440p 144Hz gaming monitor that offers an immersive image quality as well as a

-The AOC CQ27G1 display is equipped with the 1ms MPRT motion blur reduction technology, which can, via backlight strobing, reduce the amount of noticeable trailing in fast-paced games.
+The AOC CQ27G1 display is equipped with the 1ms MPRT motion blur reduction technology, which can via backlight strobing reduce the amount of perceived motion blur in fast-paced games.

 Enabling 1ms MPRT, however, limits the monitor’s maximum brightness.
 Luckily, using the MBR setting in the OSD (On-Screen Display) menu of the monitor, you can manually adjust the frequency of the backlight strobing from 0 to 20 in increments of 1 until you find the perfect trade-off between motion clarity and picture brightness for you.

-1ms MPRT cannot be active at the same time as AMD FreeSync.
+1ms MPRT cannot be active at the same time as AMD FreeSync on this monitor.

-This will eliminate screen tearing and stuttering for good as long as your FPS (Frames Per Second) rate is within 48-144Hz/FPS, which is the variable refresh rate (VRR) range of the AOC CQ27G1.
+This will eliminate screen tearing and stuttering for good as long as your FPS (Frames Per Second) is within 48-144Hz/FPS, which is the variable refresh rate (VRR) range of the AOC CQ27G1.

 While the monitor is not certified by NVIDIA as G-SYNC compatible, you can use FreeSync with compatible NVIDIA cards.
 However, some users experience brightness flickering when FreeSync/G-SYNC is enabled.

 In the OSD menu of the AOC CQ27G1 curved monitor, you will find many additional features.
 The menu is well-organized, but navigating through it is a bit tedious as there are four hotkeys instead of a joystick.

 Alternatively, you can download the AOC G-Menu desktop application and make some adjustments there.

 Gaming features include Shadow Boost (increases visibility of objects in the dark), Game Color (quick color saturation adjustments), Frame Counter, Low Input Lag (bypasses certain image post-processing for minimal input lag), custom crosshairs, and picture presets (three custom modes plus FPS and RTS presets).